 Consider the statements given below regarding contraception and answer as directed thereafter:

-(i) Medical Termination of Pregnancy (MTP) during first trimester is generally safe
+(i) Medical Termination of Pregnancy (MTP) during the first trimester is generally safe.

-(ii) Generally chances of conception are nil until mother breast-feeds the infant upto two years
+(ii) Generally chances of conception are nil until the mother breast-feeds the infant up to two years.

 Cu ions released from copper - releasing Intra Uterine Devices (IUDs):

-Cu ions released by copper releasing intra uterine devices suppresses sperm motility.
+► Cu-ions released by copper releasing intrauterine devices suppress sperm motility.